Your Next Purchase: One of These 12 Great Dress Watches

 The Slim d’Hermés features elegant numerals in the place of more traditional hour markers, which are the work of French graphic designer Philippe Apeloig, done exclusively for Hermés.
 Apart from being elegant and unique, the watch features an in-house ultra-thin movement from Hermés and comes in a sleek 39.5mm case.

 Though not so well-known outside watch circles, Parmigiani Fleurier makes some incredible high-end watches.
 The Tonda 1950 is one of the brand’s simpler designs, featuring a 40mm stainless steel case and an opaline-finished dial, with an in-house automatic movement that’s just 2.6mm thick.

 German watchmaker A. Lange & Söhne is likely on many a watch fanatic’s bucket list of brands to own, due to the fantastic fit and finish of its watches.
 When in 2016 it announced it’s most affordable piece to date, the Saxonia Thin 37mm, the barrier to entry just got a little easier to clear.
 The watch case itself is incredibly thin (and comes in either rose or white gold) and features a minimal dial, two hands and an exhibition case back to show off the incredible movement finishing inside.

 Vacheron Constantin Patrimony

-An impressive representative from the Swiss “Big Three,” packing a gorgeous 2.8mm-thick handwound movement bearing the Hallmark of Geneva, proof of its superior finishing.
-That’s housed in a 42mm white gold case with a transparent caseback, so you can gawk at the aforemntioned movement.
+An impressive representative from one of the Swiss “Big Three,” the Patrimony packs a gorgeous 2.8mm-thick hand-wound movement bearing the Hallmark of Geneva, proof of its superior finishing.
+This is housed in a 42mm white gold case with a transparent case back, so you can gawk at the aforementioned movement.